liferay/liferay-docs/discover/portal/articles/07-setting-up-liferay/01-system-settings/02-configuration-files.markdown

     multiValueSetting=["Value 1","Value 2", ...]

 Do not use a space character between values (after the comma).
-An errant space characters can cause a failure to load the property.
+An errant space character can cause a failure to load the property.

 Open the Web Content entry from System Settings and you'll see what looks like multiple single value entries for *Charactersblacklist*: